erred/w/src/blog/2019-12-27-chaos-communication-congress-1.md

---- title
+---
+description: 36c3 First!!!1!!l!!
-Chaos Communication Congress Day 1
+title: Chaos Communication Congress Day 1
---- description
-36c3 First!!!1!!l!!
---- main
+---
 ### Day _1_

 Like a deer blinded by headlights I was,